PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI4.md

 <!-- blank line -->

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Now that you have gained more insight into Responsible and Explainable AI.
 Please summarize your thoughts on the field in an essay of ~1000 words by picking a topic of interest.
-In specific, provide a general introduction to the topic, illustrate it's application with an example, and discuss it's limitations (as you perceive them) critically.
-Upload your essays to Github.
  </div>

+Specifically
+1. Provide a general introduction to the topic
+2. Illustrate it's application with an example
+3. Discuss it's advantages and limitations (as you perceive them) critically.
+4. Upload your essays to Github.

 Now, it's time to sharpen your critical pens.
 Please watch the following discussion to get some ideas for your paper. .